HelloXiuXiu/js-gotchas/README.md

 <br>

 ## 1.Null comperison
-In JavaScript we have `null` which is spacial type of data with only one possible value (`null`).
+In JavaScript we have `null` which is spacial type of data with an only one possible value (`null`).
 But let's try to compare it to something which is logically very simmilar – to a zero.

 ```js